What is your reputation worth?

 It’s why Valital combines human and artificial intelligence to help organizations identify, detect, analyze and mitigate reputation risks.
 Valital’s responsible AI-powered intelligent platform helps organizations stay ahead of unexpected reputation risks by using open-source intelligence to monitor and analyze adverse online news on potential and current business stakeholders — in real time.

 Valital uses Natural Language Processing (NLP), a form of AI that enables computers to extract language from unstructured text.
-In other words, the AI learns human language and uses content and context to perform real-time search and pulse analysis of online media, blogs and tweets, flagging misconducts related to universally recognized misbehaviours: discrimination, fraud, harassment, violence and abuses.
+In other words, the AI learns human language and uses content and context to perform real-time search and pulse analysis of online media, blogs and tweets, flagging misconducts related to universally recognized misbehaviours: discrimination, financial crime/fraud, harassment, violence and abuses.

 Verify, then trust

 The old adage of trust, but verify isn’t good enough in today’s world.
 Verify, then trust means organizations can make better, more confident decisions about the people with whom they choose to do business.